Azure/azure-openapi-validator/CONTRIBUTING.md

 # How to run LintDiff locally

-Instructions in this section use an example that assumes you are trying to locally reproduce a LintDiff failure in one o the PRs submitted to [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) or [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repos.
+Instructions in this section use an example that assumes you are trying to locally reproduce a LintDiff failure in one of the PRs submitted to [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) or [azure-rest-api-specs-pr](https://github.com/Azure/azure-rest-api-specs-pr) repos.

 ## Setup